givefood/givefood/README.md

 We maintain the the largest publically available database of food banks and what they are requesting to have donated in the UK.
 We currently cover over 2300 locations.

-The data is used by supermarkets, food bank networks, governments, media partners, phone apps and voice devices.
+The data is used by supermarkets, food bank networks, governments, media partners, mobile apps and voice devices.

 Give Food is a registered charity in England & Wales [1188192](https://register-of-charities.charitycommission.gov.uk/charity-details/?regid=1188192&subid=0)